Fed's Lacker: Libor scandal hurting confidence

 Still, Lacker, an inflation hawk who has dissented against every Federal Open Market Committee decision so far this year, said there was not much more monetary policy could do to help growth along.

-"The thing I worry about is that expectations for what the Federal Reserve - what any central bank can do for real growth and labor market outcomes - have become overinflated," he said.
+"The thing I worry about is that expectations for what the Federal Reserve - what any central bank can do for real growth and labour market outcomes - have become overinflated," he said.

 Still, Lacker downplayed concerns that purchases of government bonds by the central bank could hurt the functioning of the U.S. Treasury market, a worry raised by some other Fed policymakers at a meeting in June.